 Goal 1.
-Coordinate an integrated network of spaces that could expand recreational opportunities for both residents and visitors and utilizes the open space amenities and natural environment. • Action 1.2.
+Coordinate an integrated network of spaces that could expand recreational opportunities for both residents and visitors and utilizes the open space amenities and natural environment.

+- Action 1.1.
+Identify future park sites and related property acquisition needs areas that could benefit the Grand Mound community. - Action 1.2.
 As feasible, work with non-profit groups, the County, and other organizations to acquire land for open space conservation, trails network, and future parks.